 These new hybrid working models bring interesting new dynamics to the purpose of office space – but they also bring new challenges.
 One of the biggest being how to equip employees with the right technologies to give them access to and visibility of space availability across distributed sites and colleagues’ schedules, now that everyone will be more in flux.
 Traditional space booking solutions will struggle to accommodate this level of complexity.

-And it’s important to note that meeting management technology just scratches the surface of the workplace challenges that need to be considered by corporate facility and real estate executives going forward; there’s also the risk of peaks and troughs of workplace attendance, future COVID-19 disruption, and employee well-being to consider.
+And it’s important to note that meeting management technology only scratches the surface of the workplace challenges that need to be considered by corporate facility and real estate executives.

 Organisations equipped with an integrated workplace management system will have a better starting point for implementing and introducing new technologies like this to the workplace and their workforce, to meet the needs of hybrid work strategies.
-Organisations working with an open platform IWMS vendor with a robust partner network will have an even greater advantage – getting access to the latest generation of workplace apps, like Planon’s Workplace Engagement app, which can help facilitate safe and healthy workplaces and enable an enhanced employee experience through smarter meeting management capabilities.
+Organisations working with an open platform IWMS vendor with a robust partner network will have an even greater advantage – getting access to the latest generation of workplace apps, like the Planon Workplace App, which can help facilitate safe and healthy workplaces and enable an enhanced employee experience through smarter meeting management capabilities.

 Five actions to take today to enable hybrid working success